Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

 \subsection{Residual terms}

 The handling and criteria for different types of residual terms has been discussed already \cite{Kinsler-2010pra-fchhg} for the spatially propagated case.
-While it would be straightforward to repeat that level of detail here, in fact the basic process is virtually identical except for the different roles played by the $t$ and $\Vec{r}$ arguments.
+While it would be straightforward to repeat that level of detail here, the basic methodology is virtually identical except for the different roles played by the $t$ and $\Vec{r}$ arguments.
 Accordingly I will consider only the most commonly considered residuals -- the dielectric scalar and vector terms as well as currents.
 Those interested in magnetic or magneto-electric effects can adapt the process to their own systems in a similar manner.

-The relevant total polarization $\Vec{P}_D$ can then be decomposed into pieces before seeing how each might satisfy the slow evolution criteria.
+The relevant total polarization ${\pPfieldv}_{\textup{\pDfield}}$ can then be decomposed into pieces before seeing how each might satisfy the slow evolution criteria.
 Thus we write ~

-The part which is scalar in nature is represented by $a_\epsilon$, and might contain (non-reference) linear parts and time response ($a_L$), perhaps a convolution (``$\ast$'') over the past, or angle dependence; it might also contain nonlinear contributions $a_N$ such as the third order Kerr nonlinearity with $a_N \Vec{D} \propto (\Vec{D} \cdot \Vec{D}) \Vec{D}$.
-The vector part $\Vec{U}_D$, if present, could be from e.g. a second order nonlinearity, which couples the ordinary and extra-ordinary field polarizations.
-Note that this description of the material parameters does not restrict them in any way, and can e.g. include any order of nonlinearity.
+{The scalar part is} represented by ${a}_{\pPermittivity}$, and might contain (non-reference) linear parts and time response (${a}_L$), perhaps a convolution (``$\ast$'') over the past, or angle dependence; it might also {include} nonlinear contributions ${a}_N$ such as a third order nonlinearity with ${a}_N {\pDfieldv} \propto ({\pDfieldv} \cdot {\pDfieldv}) {\pDfieldv}$.
+The vector part $\Vec{U}_{\textup{\pDfield}}$, if present, could be due to {something like} a second order nonlinearity, which couples the ordinary and extra-ordinary field polarizations. {This description of the material parameters is not restrictive, might e.g. include any order of nonlinearity.}